Slaymish/my-digital-garden/src/site/notes/EEEN Design Report.md

 During the integration process, we encountered several challenges such as noise in the circuit due to ungrounded inputs and a broken segment in the seven-segment display.
 If we were to continue working on this project, we could address these issues by grounding all unused inputs and using a different set of 7-segment displays.

-The final system was tested rigorously to ensure that it worked as intended.
+The final system was tested to ensure that it worked as intended.
 Although there were some minor glitches discovered during testing, we were able to find the reasons for most of them.
 The only remaining issue is the direction bit for the grey code generator, which could be addressed in future work.
 I'd do this by implementing the direction input as a switch in the combinatorial logic elements of the grey code generator.

 Overall, this project demonstrates how different sub-systems can be designed and integrated to create a functional system that achieves its intended purpose.
 It also highlights the importance of thorough testing throughout the development process to identify potential issues and make improvements accordingly.
-Future work could involve refining the grey code generator's direction bit functionality and exploring more advanced display options for better user experience.
+Future work could involve refining the grey code generator's direction bit functionality and getting it to work more reliably.